icgc-argo/argo-docs/docs/data-access/icgc-25k-data.md

 ## Accessing ICGC 25K Release Data

-A SFTP server is available to access ICGC Release Data and PCAWG data.
+ICGC Release Data and PCAWG data are hosted in two locations: a SFTP sever and an AWS bucket.

+The SFTP contains public and DACO controlled data, only available to authorized DACO-approved users only.
+If you previously had DACO access for ICGC 25K data you will continue to have permission to access the SFTP server.
+If you require DACO approval please see the documentation on [applying for DACO access](./daco/applying.md).

+The AWS bucket contains public and can be accessed without DACO approval.

-The server hosts three data directories with the following data:
+Both locations contain directories with the following data:

 - `/release_28` - This is the Data Portal data Release 28 (2019-11-26) of the International Cancer Genome Consortium (ICGC).
 - `/PCAWG` - Analysis results from the PCAWG study.
 - `/Supplemental` - Corrected clinical metadata and RNA-Seq raw read counts (2019-10-16) for projects LICA-FR and PRAD-UK.

-The SFTP server is available to authorized, DACO-approved users only.
-If you previously had DACO access for ICGC 25K data you will continue to have permission to access the SFTP server.
-If you require DACO approval please see the documentation on [applying for DACO access](./daco/applying.md).

 ### SFTP Connection Details